hpparvi/PyTransit/doc/source/implemented_models.rst

 Quadratic model
 ---------------

-The quadratic transit model (`pytransit.QuadraticModel` and `pytransit.QuadraticModelCL`) reproduces an exoplanet transit over a stellar disk with the limb darkening modelled by a quadratic limb darkening model, as presented in `Mandel & Agol (ApJ 580, 2001) <https://iopscience.iop.org/article/10.1086/345520/fulltext/>`_.
+The quadratic transit model (:class:`pytransit.QuadraticModel` and :class:`pytransit.QuadraticModelCL`) reproduces an exoplanet transit over a stellar disk with the limb darkening modelled by a quadratic limb darkening model, as presented in `Mandel & Agol (ApJ 580, 2001) <https://iopscience.iop.org/article/10.1086/345520/fulltext/>`_.